gullerya/data-tier/readme.md

 This is done via specifying the target 'property' starting with `data-`, which will cause `data-tier` to set the attribute to the tied data.

 > Note: the above solution of attributes tying is a narrowed case of a more generic, and yet still missing, functionality.
-This issue, attributes ties, will be addressed fully as part of the [Issue 74](https://github.com/gullerya/data-tier/issues/74) and [Issue 79](https://github.com/gullerya/data-tier/issues/79) work.
+This issue, attributes ties, is fully addressed in the [data binding declaration API](docs/api-tying-declaration.md) and its implementation (track [Issue 75](https://github.com/gullerya/data-tier/issues/75), [Issue 79](https://github.com/gullerya/data-tier/issues/79)).

 ## Installation